Last updated: ‘Tis the season: A Black Friday e-commerce checklist

 A web platform can very quickly become overloaded and go from fast and performant to offline in a very short space of time – there’s often a very small window in between.

 There have been plenty of instances of the websites of large retailers, such as Currys PC World, Argos, and John Lewis that have gone down or had serious issues on Black Friday over the last few years.
-This will have resulted in many millions of lost sales and the associated cost of that.
+This resulted in many millions of lost sales and associated costs.

-Performance testing can be complex and costly and you’ll ideally use a third party performance testing company to manage this for you.
+Performance testing can be complex and costly; ideally, use a third-party performance testing company to manage this.

-You’ll need to run 3-4 different scenarios at once, including different checkout journeys (delivery/click and collect) as well as standard browsing.
-You need to think of the journeys through your websites that are likely to put the most load onto your platform and ensure that those are proportionally represented in your test scenarios.
+Run three to four different scenarios at once, including different checkout journeys (delivery/click and collect) as well as standard browsing.
+Think of the journeys through your websites that are likely to put the most load onto your platform and ensure that those are proportionally represented in test scenarios.

 2. Code freeze

 E-commerce rarely stands still, so it’s likely that you have a constant development roadmap for your website.
-It is tempting to continue releasing code to your platform right up until the day to ensure that you have the best functionality available.
+It’s tempting to continue releasing code to your platform right up until the day to ensure the best functionality available.
 However, the closer you get to the period, the more risky a deployment becomes.

-Black Friday e-commerce checklist must: Generally speaking, you should not be deploying code in November unless it’s critical to do so.
-This gives you a few weeks to find any bugs – the last thing you want is a critical issue that could impact holiday sales.
+Black Friday e-commerce checklist priority: Generally speaking, avoid deploying code in November unless it’s critical.
+This gives you a few weeks to find any bugs; the last thing you want is a critical issue that could impact holiday sales.

-You also need to consider that your performance testing may find some issues that you need time to resolve.
-You should ideally carry out your performance testing after your code freeze so you need to make sure that there is a big enough window.
+Also consider that your performance testing may find some issues that take time to resolve.
+It’s best to carry out performance testing after a code freeze, so you need to make sure that there’s a big enough window.

 3. Security

-Security is always important, but never more so than during periods of high traffic, as it’s the perfect time to try to hack a website.
+Security is always important, but never more so than during periods of high traffic, as it’s the perfect time for criminals to try to hack a website.

-Black Friday typically means your website will be inundated with requests, making it much harder to spot and react to malicious traffic events, as they’ll be well-camouflaged amongst the elevated traffic.
+Black Friday typically means websites are inundated with requests, making it much harder to spot and react to malicious traffic events, as they’ll be well-camouflaged among the elevated traffic.

-Your focus will be on trading your website, making you will slower to spot or react to security issues.
+Your focus will be on sales, which can make it slower to spot or react to security issues.

-Make sure that you carry out regular penetration tests on your platform (at least every 6 months), and ideally use an application security testing tool such as Nessus on a regular basis.
+Carry out regular penetration tests on your platform (at least every six months), and ideally use an application security testing tool such as Nessus on a regular basis.

 4. Dispatch and delivery: 3 questions to answer on your Black Friday e-commerce checklist